“How to teach a dog to fetch?” This is a very common question by most of the dog owners.

 Some dogs are born with the fetch instinct and will just naturally go and get the ball with little training.
 This is a rarity and most dogs will require a lot of time, patience and plenty of treats.
 The look of disbelief when you throw the ball so far away is one that most dogs give making you feel like a bad owner.

-Once your dog has mastered fetch, then why not treat them to an automatic fetch machine.
+Once your dog has mastered fetch, why not treat them to an automatic fetch machine.
 This will then free up your time as you won’t need to throw and retrieve the ball.
 Some even treat your dog for you.

 To help with Teaching a Dog to Fetch I have provided a few tips below to help with the process.